Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Controller Design

 \subsubsection{Hydrogen Production and Ramp Constraints}

-In order to avoid sudden changes in pressure, the gas-liquid ratio in the stacks, the liquid levels in separators, etc., which could induce structural stress, the hydrogen production rate is subject to ramp constraints:
+In order to avoid sudden changes in pressure, the gas-liquid ratio in the stacks, separator liquid levels, etc., which could induce structural stress, the hydrogen production rate is subject to ramp constraints:

 where $r^{\text{H}_2,\text{prod,up}}$ and $r^{\text{H}_2,\text{prod,down}}$ are the upward and downward ramp limits, respectively.